mysociety/fixmystreet/install/index.md

 ### Check it's working

-You can run the unit tests using `prove -r t` in the FixMyStreet directory.
+You can run the unit tests by running the following command in the `fixmystreet` directory:

+    bin/cron-wrapper prove -r t

 These currently require that the fixmystreet cobrand is enabled in the `ALLOWED_COBRANDS` setting, and also might assume other config is set up correctly.
 Note that this may leave entries in your database at the moment and